 We show how to go from an assignment for φ' to an assignment for φ .
-Let b' be an assignment for φ' .
+Let \vec{b}' be an assignment for φ' .
 Let x be a variable in φ that occurred ≥ 8 times in φ .
-We associated to x a set of variables that we want to all be assigned the same truth value.
+We associated with x a set of variables that we want to all be assigned the same truth value.
 Let Z{TRUE} be the subset of those variables that are assigned TRUE, and Z{FALSE} be the subset of those variables that are assigned FALSE.
-We will show that more clauses of φ' can be satisfied by assigning all of them the same.
-Recall that we have many clauses relating the variables associated to x via an expander graph.
+We will show that more clauses of φ' can be satisfied by assigning all of them the same truth value.
+Recall that we have many clauses relating the variables associated with x via an expander graph.